-51-year-old stabbed to death at Holiday Inn Express in Fenton
+Woman stabs 51-year-old daughter to death at Fenton hotel

 According to Sergeant Benjamin Granda, a spokesperson for the St. Louis County Police Department, officers were called for a welfare check at the Holiday Inn Express on Bowles Avenue just after 12:30 p.m.

 Police found the body of a 51-year-old woman inside a hotel room.
-She’d been stabbed to death.
-The other woman, a 78-year-old, had a self-inflicted stab wound and was rushed to a local hospital for life-saving treatment.

-Granda said the 78-year-old is expected to survive and she’s in police custody.
+She'd been stabbed to death.
+The other woman, a 78-year-old, had attempted to take her own life and was rushed to a local hospital for life-saving treatment.
+Granda said the 78-year-old, identified as Marjorie Theleman, was expected to survive and she's in police custody.

-Investigators believe the pair is a mother and daughter but they have not been identified.

-Note: CORRECTION: An earlier version of this story claimed the elderly woman had stabbed herself.
-That information has been corrected.
-We regret the error.